10 Best Restaurants in Santa Fe Plaza

 Many of the recipes for the culinary creations served can be found in one of the restaurant’s two cookbooks.
 Menu items starred with one asterisk appear in "Spirited Recipes from Santa Fe."
 Menu items starred with two asterisks appear in "Cooking with Cafe Pasqual’s."

 Whatever the dish, great attention is payed to its ingredients.
-Pasqual’s Cafe prides itself on sourcing from local farmers who employ organic and sustainable practices.
+Cafe Pasqual’s prides itself on sourcing from local farmers who employ organic and sustainable practices.

 When you’re done with your feast for the palate, feast your eyes on the offerings at Cafe Pasqual’s Art Gallery next door!

-Address: 121 Don Gaspar Avenue, Santa Fe, NM 87501
+Cafe Pasqual’s: 121 Don Gaspar Avenue, Santa Fe, NM 87501

 The Best Santa Fe Restaurants